Last Updated on March 15, 2021 by Nick Baskett

 The flow control mechanism is an optional purchase from ECM.
 They charge a rather exorbitant price (£179 around $220) which is very difficult to swallow after laying out over £2k on a machine already.

-That said, the La Marzocco Linea Mini – at almost double the cost, has a paddle that mimics the flow control mechanism, but it’s there for looks only, and in fact, only controls an electronic switch with a binary on/off function.
+That said, the La Marzocco Linea Mini – at almost double the cost, has a paddle that mimics the flow control mechanism, but it’s there for looks and actually only controls an electronic on/off switch.

 The popularity of the device is not in question though, as they are regularly a back-ordered item.